Overview

 Start-ADSyncSyncCycle -PolicyType Initial

-We should see the objects that were not moved to an unsynced OU change their status to “synced” again, while the objects that were moved to an unsynced keep their “Cloud-Only” status.
+We should see the objects that were not moved to an unsynced OU change their status to "synced" again, while the objects that were moved to an unsynced OU keep their "Cloud-Only" status.

 Finishing Touches